kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 This document describes how the migration works and what actions must be performed.

 >**NOTE:**
-Before starting the migration make sure that you performed full backup of your cluster.
+Before starting the migration, make sure that you performed a full backup of your cluster.
 You should also test the procedure on a testing environment first.

 ![Service Catalog upgrade](images/sc-migration-to-crds.svg)